How to Plan a European Holiday

 - Use an airfare-tracking app like Hopper when choosing which day to buy

 - Look at sites like Webjet, Skyscanner or other retail travel agency websites to compare prices between airlines

 Step 2: Get Insurance

 Travel insurance is essential.
 Nobody wants their European trip to be ruined by an unexpected hospital bill.
-We suggest getting a policy with QBE Insurance or another reliable provider (feel free to contact us if you’d like a quote).

 Step 3: Plan Your Itinerary